vmzakharov/mutate-test-kata/README.md

 Unfortunately that would be a terrible idea as the code is full of bugs.
 To see the effects of some of the bugs, just rain the `mtk.CompanyRunner.main()` method and looks at the output.
 What is going on?
 How can we have all these bugs despite having all these test?

 Let's run the maven **`org.pitest:pitest-maven:mutationCoverage`** task.
+You can find this task under the `pitest` plugin in the `Plugins` section of your maven build file.
 This task will use PIT framework to introduce changes in the application code and then execute tests.
 The results are written in HTML format into a file in the `target/pit-reports/YYYYMMDDHHMI` directory.
 Open this file in a browser - you should see plenty of red.
 This means that some of the code mutations managed to survive - were not caught by the unit tests.
 Which means that in fact the unit tests we have do not test what they are supposed to.

 Each test in the test class exhibits one or more test smells.
 Going through the tests one by one, **your first task is to fix the smells**.
 To help you, the comments in the test methods may explicitly say what smell is present there.
 Once you remove the smell, the test should start failing.
 This is a good thing, because now we have tests that actually validate the behavior of our software. **Yor second task is to fix the business logic**, which should make the tests pass.